Rishabh-prime/PlinkoGame/README.md

 ## Files

 - `index.html`: The main HTML file containing the structure of the page.
-- `index.css`: The CSS file for styling the page.
+- `stylsheet.css`: The CSS file for styling the page.
-- `index.js`: The JavaScript file containing the game logic.
+- `script.js`: The JavaScript file containing the game logic.

 ## Code Overview